LeifZ1234567/Compiler-optimization/README.md

-# Compiler Autotuning Framework with Hybrid Evolutionary Algorithms
+# Compiler Auto-Tuning via Sequence Generation and Flag and Selection

 ## Overview
 This framework implements a Compiler Auto-Tuning via Sequence Generation and Flag Selection.
 It supports: